jordanmcodes/jorliveroo/README.md

 ![Kanban](deliveryproject/static/images/kanban.png)

 ## Features
-These are the features that are the heart and soul of the application, without these, the app wouldn't function:
+These are the features that are the heart and soul of the application; without these, the app wouldn't function:
 * 12 food categories
 * 12 category pages
 * Go to basket button and page